9-5-pursuit/lab-arrays-and-callbacks/README.md

 **Thought Questions**

-- What happened to the original array?
+- What happened to the original array? it wasnt altered
-- Can you store the values from a `forEach` method in a new array?
+- Can you store the values from a `forEach` method in a new array? you can by pushing them into  a new array
 #### Map

 1. Make a new array of each number squared and then multiplied by their index number